'We don't want any confusion': Indiginous gin to change company name

 • Regina Saunders' gins - leap/dub - speak at the Moving Image Centre

-The company name and specifically the design of their inaugural gin has been labelled as offensive and their actions labelled "cultural appropriation" in having a Māori/Pacific design, or tattoo, designed for their label by a Porirua artist.
+The company name and specifically the design of its inaugural gin has been labelled as offensive and its actions labelled "cultural appropriation" in having a Māori/Pacific design, or tattoo, designed for the label by a Porirua artist.

-But cultural adviser Karaitiana Taiuru of Christchurch said they had, and they needed to look at changing the label and rebranding their company.
+But cultural adviser Karaitiana Taiuru of Christchurch said the company had and needed to look at changing the label and rebranding the company.

 "It's definitely offensive.
 There's two different angles for me.
 Mixing and matching the word indigenous which in itself is an identity word of importance to indigenous people all around the world and locking that into an alcoholic topic which is also offensive to most indigenous peoples.